axiaguilera/Sudoku-Problem/README.md

-# Mini Project: Sudoku Solver Design and Analysis
+# Sudoku Solver Design and Analysis

 This project involves the design, analysis, and implementation of a Sudoku solver.
 The solver's objective is to efficiently solve Sudoku puzzles of varying difficulty levels while minimizing computation time, memory consumption, and early detection of failing paths.